tenzir/tenzir/web/docs/understand/operators/transformations/unique.md

 Note that the output still contains the event `{"foo": null, "bar": "b"}` twice.
 This is because `unique` only removes *adjacent* duplicates.

-If we want to remove *all* duplicates instead (including non-adjacent ones), we can use `sort | unique` instead.
-The `sort` operator ensures that all duplicates are adjacent and are thus removed by `unique`.
-Because sorting is a blocking operation, the output events will only start arriving after the input is done.
+To remove *all* duplicates (including non-adjacent ones), [`sort`](sort.md) input first such that duplicate values lay adjacent to each other.
+Unlike deduplication via `unique`, sorting is a blocking and operation and consumes the entire input before producing outputs.